FixleIO/git-started/GitHub_Student_Workflow.md

    - Click **Create repository**.
    - You’ll be taken to your new repository’s page (e.g., `https://github.com/your-username/my-first-repo`).

-### Option B: Fork an Existing Repository
-1. **Find the Instructor’s Repository**
-   - Navigate to your instructor’s repository: `https://github.com/FixleIO/git-started`)

-2. **Fork the Repository**
-   - On the repository’s page, click the **Fork** button (top-right corner).
-   - Select your account as the destination for the fork.
-   - This creates a copy of the repository under your GitHub account (e.g., `https://github.com/your-username/git-started`).

-**Choose One Option**: Create your own repository if you’re starting fresh, or fork your instructor’s repository if you’re working on their project.
-For the rest of this guide, we’ll refer to the repository as `git-started`.

 ## Step 2: Clone Your Repository to Your Computer

 1. **Open Git Bash**
-   - On Windows 11, search for **Git Bash** in the Start menu and open it.
+   - On Windows, search for **Git Bash** in the Start menu and open it.

 2. **Navigate to Your Working Directory**
    - Choose or create a folder on your computer to store your repository.
 For example: